velvetkevorkian/website-2021/posts/blog/nine-words-nine-processing-sketches.md

 **4: Crash**

-I\'ve been trying to use less random or pseudo-random (e.g. Perlin noise) functions in my coding but this seemed like the right place to use some randomness.
+I've been trying to use less random or pseudo-random (e.g. Perlin noise) functions in my coding but this seemed like the right place to use some randomness.
 This takes an image (a screenshot from [one of my earlier posts][8]) and chops random pieces out and